 The non-scheduled stone rows currently are:

-Badgworthy Lees; Benjamy; Bill Hill; Black Tor Avon; Butterbrook 1; Butterbrook 2; Butterdon E; Buttern Hill row; Caradon Hill; Cardinham Moor/Colvannick Tor row; Carneglos row; Cheriton Ridge, North; Cheriton Ridge, South; Codsend Moor; Commondale Moor; Cut Hill; Emblance Down stone row; Furzehill Common; Hamel Down; Hoccombe Coombe; Hoccombe Hill; Langstone Moor III; Leskernick Hill Row; Longstone Barrow; Madacombe; Merrivale 6; North Regis Common; Old Castle Hill; Penhurrock; Penn Beacon S; Penn Beacon SW; Pig Hill; Porlock Common NE; Porlock Common SW; Searle’s Down; Sharp Tor NE; Shell Top SW; Sherberton Row; Squallacombe; Standingstone Rigg; Studland; The Nine Stones; Thornworthy Little Common; Tolborough Tor; Trehudreth Downs row; Treveglos, Zennor; Warcombe Water, West and Winnaway.
+Badgworthy Lees; Benjamy; Bill Hill; Black Tor Avon; Butterbrook 1; Butterbrook 2; Butterdon E; Buttern Hill row; Caradon Hill; Cardinham Moor/Colvannick Tor row; Carneglos row; Cheriton Ridge, North; Cheriton Ridge, Centre; Codsend Moor; Commondale Moor; Cut Hill; Emblance Down stone row; Furzehill Common; Hamel Down; Hoccombe Coombe; Hoccombe Hill; Langstone Moor III; Leskernick Hill Row; Longstone Barrow; Madacombe; Merrivale 6; North Regis Common; Old Castle Hill; Penhurrock; Penn Beacon S; Penn Beacon SW; Pig Hill; Porlock Common NE; Porlock Common SW; Searle’s Down; Sharp Tor NE; Shell Top SW; Sherberton Row; Squallacombe; Standingstone Rigg; Studland; The Nine Stones; Thornworthy Little Common; Tolborough Tor; Trehudreth Downs row; Treveglos, Zennor; Warcombe Water, West and Winnaway.

 Figure 7 Unscheduled stone row at Butterbrook on Dartmoor.

 Figure 8 Despite being one of the few dated rows Cut Hill on Dartmoor is not scheduled. ©Bill Radcliffe.

 Figure 9 Unscheduled double row at Porlock Common SW on Exmoor.

 Figure 10 Unscheduled row at Colvannick on Bodmin Moor.